message/iata/BE.md

 5. A completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
 The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf">https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf</a> .
 6. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
 7. Passengers are subject to medical screening.
-8. Passengers entering or transiting through Belgium must have a negative COVID-19 PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+8. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Dutch, English, French or German.
 - This does not apply to:
 - passengers residing in Belgium;
-- passengers younger than 6 years;
+- passengers younger than 6 years.
-- passengers transiting through Belgium to a non-Schengen Member State.
 9. Residence permits issued by Italy with an annotation of ‘ASILO’ are not accepted for entering or transiting through Belgium.